Women of Color are reclaiming and embracing the Indigenous African Sacred Feminine Wisdom of our Ancestors

 2.)
 PROTECTION~ To protect the spirit of the child during pregnancy

 4.)
-CELEBRATORY as in Marital Rites~ Each elder Woman that has given birth, takes a bead off of a strand she has worn for years and they create a strand for the bride to be.
+Marital Rites~ Each elder Woman that has given birth, takes a bead off of a strand she has worn for years and they create a strand for the bride to be.
 This brings her fertility, blessings and protection.

 I learned of a Sacred Beading practice that is traditional in our Native ‘American’ culture.
 It’s practiced inside of a special ceremony for Mothers to be called a Birth Blessingway.
 I was exposed to this ritual by a friend and local Midwife of Color, Nilajah Brown.
 In this Beading ceremony, each person presents the Mother to be with a bead and an accompanying virtue that bead represents.
 Then a strand is created and she wears it to Empower and Uplift her during childbirth.
 It is clear that we brought our traditions from the Motherland with us to what is now called the Americas long, long ago.